56 of Our Favorite Easy Art Projects for Kids

 This project is another good time-filler since it can be worked on and then picked up again later and continued.
 It’s also a good lesson in recycling since you can ask students to bring in any fabric or ribbons that may be sitting around their houses unused.

-Learn more: Easy DIY Fabric Garland at Project Nursery
+Get tutorial: Easy DIY Fabric Garland

 Hands are shown holding an orange origami fish and a neon yellow origami fish in this easy art project for kids.